 Who doesn’t love food?
 Chowing down an entire pizza pie or polishing off a mug of the sundae is something most of us just can’t resist.
 Food apart from being tasty is also the essential key to survival for every living organism.
-However to ensure that food mainly serves its purpose of keeping the body functioning well and not cause problems such as high blood pressure one should avoid certain types of food as much as possible.
-In this article, we will look at what exactly are the foods to avoid with high blood pressure.
+However, one should ensure that food mainly serves its purpose of keeping the body functioning well.
+And should not act as one of the risk factors for causing health problems.
+In this article, we will look at what exactly foods to avoid with high blood pressure.

 1. Alcoholic Beverages

 Yeah Yeah!!
 Beer has all the potassium magnesium and other things you want to talk about.
 But, it should come as no surprise heavy alcohol consumption on a regular basis can lead to high BP.